Kakaako Community Development District, Mauka Area; Reserved Housing

 income of not more than one hundred forty per cent of the median income and that

-SECTION 8.
-From the effective date of this Act until the effective date of the new or amended rules adopted pursuant to section 6, the Hawaii community development authority may accept any planned development permit application for a planned development with multi-family dwelling units on a lot of between twenty thousand and 43,559 square feet.
+SECTION 7.
+From the effective date of this Act until the effective date of the new or amended rules adopted pursuant to section 5, the Hawaii community development authority may accept any planned development permit application for a planned development with multi-family dwelling units on a lot less than one acre.
 The reserved housing unit requirement for this type of planned development shall be subject to the statutes and rules in effect on the date of the permit application.

-SECTION 9.
-Any planned development, the planned development permit application for which is pending on the effective date of this Act, shall not be subject to this Act or rules adopted pursuant to section 6.
-This type of planned development shall be subject to the statutes and rules in effect on the date of the permit application.
+SECTION 8.
+Any major development subject to this Act for which the building permit application is pending on the effective date of this Act, shall not be subject to this Act or rules adopted pursuant to section 5 of this Act.
+Such a major development shall be subject to the statutes and rules in effect on the date of the building permit application.

 SECTION 10.
 Statutory material to be repealed is bracketed and stricken.
 New statutory material is underscored.